The BS in Agricultural and Biosystems Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 Student Outcomes of the Agricultural and Biosystems Engineering Program:

-The Agricultural and Biosystems Engineering Department has adopted the ABET Criterion 3, (a) - (k) outcomes as they were originally established, as the departmental Program Outcomes.
-These outcomes align well with the departmental Program Objectives, which were developed at the same time in consideration of our client industries and constituent groups.
+The Agricultural and Biosystems Engineering Department has adopted ABET Criterion 3, (1) through (7), as student outcomes.
+These outcomes align well with the Program Educational Objectives, which were developed in consideration of our client industries and constituent groups.